Uses of open science: Methods

 While open science has been largely theorized to have a significant impact on academic and non-academic access to literature, research investigation in this area has proven challenging: it has "the subject of many discussions and indeed was the basis for a lot of the advocacy work and many funding agencies' OA policies, but rarely so in formal published studies" By definition, open science productions are non-transactional and as such their use leave much less traces than the distribution of commercialized scientific outputs.
-Overall, it is very difficult to retrieve "data on user demographics from currently available information sources (e.g. repositories and publisher platforms)".
+Overall, it is very difficult to retrieve "data on user demographics from currently available information sources (e.g., repositories and publisher platforms)".

-The classic methods of bibliometric studies, including citation analysis, are largely unable to capture the new forms of receptions created by open science.
-Alternative approaches have to be developed in the 2000s and the 2010s and for long open science advocates and policy-makers had to rely on a limited evidence.
+The classic methods of bibliometric studies, including citation analysis, are largely unable to capture the new forms of reception created by open science.
+Alternative approaches had to be developed in the 2000s and the 2010s, and for a long time, open science advocates and policy-makers had to rely on limited evidence.

 Survey

 Surveys have been the primary method of analyzing scientific reception before the development of bibliometrics.

-After the development of electronic publishing and open access, survey methods have also migrated online.
-Pop-up surveys have been introduced for academic publications in the early 2000s: they make it possible to query the user at the exact moment when the resource is retrieved and can be correlated with log data.
+After the development of electronic publishing and open access, survey methods have also transitioned to online methods.
+Pop-up surveys were introduced for academic publications in the early 2000s: they made it possible to query the user at the exact moment when the resource was retrieved and could be correlated with log data.
 Yet, "response rates of pop-up surveys tend to be low", which may ultimately distort the representativeness of the survey.

-Since 2002, large international surveys of the uses of academic resources has been conducted by Simon Inger and Tracy Gardner with the support of several major scientific organizations and publishers.
+Since 2002, large international surveys of the uses of academic resources have been conducted by Simon Inger and Tracy Gardner with the support of several major scientific organizations and publishers.
 While not specifically focused on open science, the survey strived to include a more diverse subset of potential users beyond academic authors.